 Mapping to single value custom field dimensions

-eazyBI supports additional data import to single value custom field dimensions.
+eazyBI supports additional data import to single value custom field dimensions with one level.
 Please add additional

 Using additional data in the report